 Freshwater Research Institute

 Location

-The Freshwater Research Institute is walking distance from the Susquehanna River — the Chesapeake Bay’s largest tributary and the longest river on the east coast within in the U.S. We are also just a short drive to streams, reservoirs, creeks, wetlands and restoration sites.
+The Freshwater Research Institute is within walking distance from the Susquehanna River — the Chesapeake Bay’s largest tributary and the longest river on the United States east coast — and a short drive to streams, reservoirs, creeks, wetlands and restoration sites.

 Connection

-The Freshwater Research Institute is located on the 87-acre field station, known as the Center for Environmental Education and Research.
-The CEER is also home to our beehives, campus garden, solar array, ecology research plots, walking trails and riparian buffer restoration site.
+The Freshwater Research Institute is located on the 87-acre field station, known as the Center for Environmental Education and Research, which is also home to our beehives, solar array, ecology research plots, walking trails and riparian buffer restoration site.

 Stream Ecology Institute for High School Students

-At this weeklong summer institute, high school students will explore how a fish, an insect, algae and even an old tire, influence each other and are affected by one another in a continuum — from small streams to large rivers.
-You’ll engage in learning experiences about the environment and long-term ecological studies, as well as explore career possibilities in science and ecology.
+At this weeklong summer institute, high school students explore how a fish, an insect, algae and even an old tire influence and affect each other in a continuum — from small streams to large rivers.
+You’ll engage in learning experiences about the environment and long-term ecological studies, and explore career options in science and ecology.

+Freshwater Research Institute